Ben Urich: "Siege"

-In the 2010 "Siege" storyline, following a superpowered disaster in Chicago, Ben teams up with his old friend Bill Stern, a disgraced former news reporter who rescues him from police custody.
+In the 2010 "Siege" storyline, following a superpowered disaster in Chicago, Urich teams up with his old friend Bill Stern, a disgraced former reporter who rescues him from police custody.
 By coincidence they find Volstagg of the Warriors Three, who was involved in the disaster.
-The trio travels to Oklahoma, intent on covering Osborn's Siege of Asgard.
-All three end up separating and encountering each other again and again, due to Osborn's attacks on Asgard.
-Ben is almost eaten by Venom during a press junket near the battle.
-Volstagg saves Ben and Bill from the explosive effects of the HAMMER helicarrier crashing down.
-All three work to save and evacuate Asgardians with Ben leading the effort.
-Ben sees the heroes defeat the menace of the Sentry's alter-ego the Void.
-When Norman Osborn tries to escape, Volstagg captures him with a knock-out blow.
-Ben and Bill return to New York as colleagues while Volstagg works at Soldier Field to rebuild.
+The trio travels to Oklahoma, intent on covering Osborn's siege of Asgard.
+All three end up separating and encountering each other due to Osborn's attacks on Asgard.
+All three work to save and evacuate Asgardians, with Urich leading the effort.

 "Shadowland"

-During the "Shadowland" storyline, Ben is forced by gang members to write about Bullseye's funeral.
+During the "Shadowland" storyline, Urich is forced by gang members to write about Bullseye's funeral.
 He manages to leave his notebook in Essex County Morgue.
 Daredevil finds it and leads a rescue mission.
-The funeral service is interrupted by Daredevil and the Hand, as a massive brawl breaks out, almost killing Ben.
-Ben becomes involved with the return of the Punisher, who literally fell into the care of Norah, one of his employees.
+The funeral service is interrupted by Daredevil and the Hand, as a massive brawl breaks out, almost killing Urich.

 "Goblin Nation"

-During the 2014 "Goblin Nation" storyline, Urich leans of his nephew's identity as the new Hobgoblin, and attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula, but when Robbie Robertson is discovered in the area, Phil believes that Ben had been trying to set a trap and delivers a serious injury to Robbie before The Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) appears.
-Phil is able to get away when Ben convinces Spider-Man to take Robbie to hospital, but Ben makes it clear that he had no interest in protecting Phil and was simply trying to help Robbie while he could still be saved, accepting that Phil liked what he had become and was uninterested in redemption or help.
+During the 2014 "Goblin Nation" storyline, Urich learns of his nephew's identity as the new Hobgoblin, and attempts to arrange a meeting to talk Phil down and convince him to accept a cure for the Goblin formula, but when Robbie Robertson is discovered in the area, Phil believes that Urich had been trying to set a trap and delivers a serious injury to Robertson before The Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) appears.
+Phil is able to get away when Urich convinces Spider-Man to take Robbie to hospital, but Urich makes it clear that he had no interest in protecting Phil and was simply trying to help Robbie while he could still be saved, accepting that Phil liked what he had become and was uninterested in redemption or help.

-With the Daily Bugle on its deathbed, Ben approaches Jessica Drew and convinces her to assist him with investigating potential stories and cases, both local and nationwide.
-The two are later joined by Porcupine.
+With the Daily Bugle declining, Urich approaches Jessica Drew and convinces her to assist him with investigating potential stories and cases, both local and nationwide.
+The two are later joined by Porcupine, with the three working together as an investigation and battling team.

-The three later become a close-knit team handling super-villain confrontations, with Porcupine handling the main battling work.
-Drew becomes sidelined with a mysterious pregnancy.

-Ben later becomes involved in the battle to eliminate Baron Mordo, who was magically rampaging through New York City.
-Ben's pure soul allows him to wield a magic suit of armor and destroy many of Mordo's monsters.